Sri Lankans in Japan: Modern

 Japan is the leading team in rugby in Asia, and Sri Lanka is the leading Asian rugby team outside East Asia (ranking fifth overall, formerly second behind only Japan).
-Being one of the leading teams in Asia, Sri Lanka has played a number of competitive matches in Japan and plays friendly matches on a frequent basis.
-However Sri Lanka has lost every single competitive match it has played against Japan.
+Sri Lanka has lost every single competitive match it has played against Japan.

-Japan has become a popular destination for university students from Sri Lanka; advice given to prospective new students includes learning Japanese and learning about local customs and mannerisms.
 An ever increasing number of children from ethnic Sri Lankan background study at schools in Japan.
 Universities in Japan have started offering incentives to students from Sri Lanka.